graphql/composite-schemas-spec/spec/Section 2 -- Composition.md

 ) repeatable on OBJECT | INTERFACE | FIELD_DEFINITION | UNION | ENUM | ENUM_VALUE | INPUT_OBJECT | INPUT_FIELD_DEFINITION | SCALAR
 ```

-The `@tag` directive is used by the schema composition process to include/exclude type members or files.
-The composition will still use removed parts to build resolvers and optimize data fetching.
+The `@tag` directive is used by the schema composition to create alternative versions of the schema by excluding type members annotated with certain tags from the public schema.
+The removal process is run after the compsition is completed.

 ```graphql example
 input DogInput @tag(name: "Animal") {